 When not mobilized to an incident, crew may be utilized for project work such as thinning, unit preparation, prescribed fire, or other fire preparedness or forestry related projects.
-The work schedule and project details, including crew size, will be negotiated after agreement award and prior to each project.
+The work schedule and project details, including crew size, temporary campsite requirements, and support expenses, will be negotiated after agreement award and prior to each project.
+Temporary campsite and related support expenses (in accordance with Sections 3.1.4 and 3.1.5) are subject to reimbursement and will be negotiated by the State and Contractor